turbot/steampipe-plugin-guardrails/docs/tables/guardrails_tag.md

 # Table: guardrails_tag

-Tags is a unified collection of all tags discovered by Turbot across all resources in all clouds.
+Tags is a unified collection of all tags discovered by Turbot Guardrails across all resources in all clouds.

 It is recommended that queries to this table should include (usually in the `where` clause) at least one